 You may have heard about online diaries.
 This is the same as a regular, paper diary in which we write anything we want.
 The only difference is that it’s in electronic form.
 Everything related to the life of its author is written in a personal blogs and not necessarily focusses on one topic.
 There, you will find notes such as “how I went to the cinema yesterday”, or “how I chose jeans“, etc. Here’s a successful Canadian blog by Kayla Seah that’s doing wonders.

 This is a more serious step.
 For example, a person or company engaged in professional activities such as digital photography, child care of not for profit.
 Any professional blog is a claim to leadership and a strong position in a certain field.
 It basically helps in positioning the author as an expert.
 In a professional blog, one covers a variety of topics related to the growth of the company, its work, corporate events, principles, fun business cases, so on and so forth.
-HubSpot blog is a great professional marketing blog foussed on Inbound Marketing for instance.
+HubSpot blog is a great professional marketing blog for example.

 A brand blog focusses upon the author and all efforts are made towards establishing the blogger as a thought leader, expert or teacher within a specific industry or niche.